-- 5. Should livestock working dogs be exempt as a class from mandatory dog desexing?

-- ⊠ Yes

-- 🗆 No

-- □ Unsure

-Please provide reasons for your preference: There should be no mandatory sterilisation.
-I understand that people with working dogs (as we do with our breeding and show dogs) need time to assess the ability and suitability of a dog before that dog could be used in a future breeding program.
+Questions - All 5.
+Should livestock working dogs be exempt as a class from mandatory dog de- sexing?
+X Yes No Unsure Please provide reasons for your preference: There should be no mandatory sterilisation.
+I think people with livestock working dogs should be exempt - they need to be able to breed dogs that can do the job.
+I understand that people with working dogs need time to assess the working ability of a dog before that dog could be used in a future breeding program.
 They should therefore be exempt from mandatory sterilisation until those decisions are made.

-6. If working dogs are required to be de-sexed by a particular age, at what age should working dogs be required to be de-sexed?
+Livestock working dogs are bred to work - and it takes time to ensure that a dog has good working ability and may then be used for breeding.
+They should not be sterilised before they know if they are good working dogs.
+6. If working dogs are required to be de-sexed by a particular age, at what age should working dogs be required to be de-sexed? • Not until they are old enough to be assessed on their working ability to decide if they will be used to contribute to future generations of working stock.
+No working dog should be desexed before it is known if it is to be part of a breeding program. • I don't think they should have to be desexed unless they are no longer to be a dog that is working, or is part of a working dog breeding program.
 Only to be desexed if not to be a working dog or part of a working dog breeding program.

-How could this be enforced?
-I don't think it can be enforced, WA is too vast.
+7. How could this be enforced?

+• I cannot see how this can ever be enforced - the State is just too big and many areas quite remote.

+- Working dogs are located all over this very large state.
+I cannot ever see inspections or compliance being used on properties which cover enormous physical areas. - It is simply not possible.
+How could enforcement cover the entire State? - I question what role working dogs play in puppy farming?